team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 > **Leela**: There.
 I've reduced the "evilness" of the code by adding something we call a "negation tests".
 By writing tests that describe what is not supposed to happen we forced the production code to make a little bit more sense.
 >
 > And if you are wondering where the name "evil pairing" comes from, it comes from playing **unit-testing ping-pong** in such a way that the production code is always written in the most evil way possible, ie. the code is non-sensical for real-life, yet it still satisfies the tests.
 The only way out of this is to force sense in production through unit tests.
 >
 > You can tell coders are evil pairing from the evil laughter.
 >
 > As a practice, this "evil pairing -mentality" produces code that is very robust for the sake of refactoring, and also helps programmers hone their TDD-mojo a little bit more.
 >
 > But I digress.
 However important this may be, it is slightly off-course.
-What is relevant is that asyncFn supports evil pairing as line of thinking.
+What is relevant is that asyncFn supports evil pairing as a line of thinking.
 Motor on?

 ### Chapter 6: The multiplicity challenge and the enlightenment

 > **Fry**: For sure.
 Can we see how the game develops some steps further?
-Particularly, I've been suffering with testing functions that are called multiple times, but still return promises.
+Particularly, I've been suffering from testing of functions that are called multiple times, but still, return promises.

 > **Leela**: I feel you.
 My guess is an asyncFn-mock will get called multiple times soon enough, when we start choosing to attack the monster multiple times.
 Let's see how that pans out.